 Find homes for sale in Bigfork, MT!
 Platted in 1901, Bigfork, MT is a charming village set on the NE shore of Flathead Lake at the mouth of the Swan River and is home to fine art galleries, gourmet restaurants of varied cuisine, unique shops, a lovely museum with a mix or art and history, excellent accommodations and most services in a quaint western setting.
-Recently, the Bigfork Chamber of Commerce put together a neat little video about the area.
+Here is a neat little video about the area.
 After you’ve fallen in love with Bigfork, talk to us about moving here!
-We can show you great real estate and homes for sale to suit you in this special place.
-If you are looking to have a business here, there is great commercial real estate in Bigfork.
+We can show you great Bigfork homes for sale to suit you in this special place or find you a commercial space or business opportunity.

 The “locales” of Ferndale, Woods Bay, Swan Lake and north toward Creston are an extension of the village.
 Highway 35, also known as the Eastshore Route, offers a scenic drive south to Polson, MT overlooking beautiful Flathead Lake vistas through cherry orchards, and by lakefront homes both petite and grand.
 Southeast from Bigfork take the Swan Hwy (Hwy 83) and travel past Swan River, by Swan Lake into scenic Swan Valley south to Condon and Seeley Lake.